stamat/poops/README.md

 Poops does not need `react` or `react-dom` as its own dependency — they are resolved from your project's `node_modules`.
 In watch mode, changes to files in the reactor component's directory trigger re-rendering and client re-bundling.
 Markup is recompiled only when the rendered output actually changes.
 Changes to other JS/TS files only trigger the scripts pipeline — the two are independent.

+> [!NOTE]
-**Note:** If you don't need server-side pre-rendering, you can bundle a React app entirely through the regular `scripts` pipeline — just point `in` to your `.jsx`/`.tsx` entry file and use `createRoot` on the client.
+> If you don't need server-side pre-rendering, you can bundle a React app entirely through the regular `scripts` pipeline — just point `in` to your `.jsx`/`.tsx` entry file and use `createRoot` on the client.
 The `reactor` config is only needed when you want build-time HTML rendering with optional hydration.

 ### Styles